lin-stephanie/astro-antfustyle-theme/src/content/blog/advanced-configuration.md

 ## Replacing the Website Icon

 Once you've [customized the logo](#customizing-logo) and have the SVG file, it's time to generate the necessary icons to replace the website's favicon.
-You'll need to generate the following [Ultimate Favicon Setup](https://evilmartians.com/chronicles/how-to-favicon-in-2021-six-files-that-fit-most-needs#the-ultimate-favicon-setup):
+You'll need to generate the following :link[Ultimate Favicon Setup]{id=https://evilmartians.com/chronicles/how-to-favicon-in-2021-six-files-that-fit-most-needs#the-ultimate-favicon-setup}:

 - **`favicon.ico`**: For legacy browsers.
 - **`favicon.svg`**: A single SVG icon with light/dark modes for modern browsers.